ovis-hpc/ldms/ldms/man/ldmsd_controller.rst

 * Linux Thread ID - pthread ID as hex string
 * Name - Thread name
 * Utilization - Thread utilization ratio (0.0-100.0%) over a recent time window
-* Window (s) - Duration of the most recent time period used for utilization calculation (default 3 seconds)
 * Send Queue Size - Number of pending send operations
 * Num of EPs - Number of endpoints handled by this thread